 G20 finance meetings in Bali overshadowed by war in Ukraine

-BANGKOK (AP) — Financial leaders of the Group of 20 richest and biggest economies have wrapped up meetings on the Indonesian resort island of Bali without a final joint communique.
+BANGKOK (AP) — Financial leaders of the Group of 20 richest and biggest economies agreed on the need to jointly tackle global ills such as inflation and food crises, but failed to bridge differences over the war in Ukraine.
 As host, Indonesia has sought to bridge divisions between G-20 members over Russia’s invasion of Ukraine.
-The finance ministers and central bank chiefs appeared to concur on the urgency of global economic challenges, including decades-high...
+The finance ministers and central bank chiefs appeared to concur...

 G20 finance meetings in Bali overshadowed by war in Ukraine

-BANGKOK (AP) — Financial leaders of the Group of 20 richest and biggest economies have wrapped up meetings on the Indonesian resort island of Bali without a final joint communique.
+BANGKOK (AP) — Financial leaders of the Group of 20 richest and biggest economies agreed on the need to jointly tackle global ills such as inflation and food crises, but failed to bridge differences over the war in Ukraine.
 As host, Indonesia has sought to bridge divisions between G-20 members over Russia’s invasion of Ukraine.
-The finance ministers and central bank chiefs appeared to concur on the urgency of global economic challenges, including decades-high inflation and food insecurity worsened by the war, enmity over the conflict was evident.
-U.S. Treasury Secretary Janet Yellen condemned Moscow for “innocent lives lost and the ongoing human and economic toll that the war is causing around the world.”
-Russian officials said Western sanctions over the war were worsening inflation and food crises.
+The finance ministers and central bank chiefs appeared to concur on the urgency of global economic challenges, including decades-high inflation and food insecurity worsened by the war.
+They also pledged to adjust policy to try to bring prices under control.
+But enmity over the conflict in Ukraine was evident.

 WASHINGTON (AP) — President Joe Biden is promising “strong executive action” to combat climate change, despite setbacks that have restricted his ability to regulate carbon emissions and boost clean energy such as wind and solar power.
 The Supreme Court last month limited how the nation’s main anti-air pollution law can be used to reduce carbon dioxide emissions from power plants.
 And this past week, Democratic Sen. Joe Manchin said he wants to delay sweeping environmental legislation that Democrats have pushed as central to achieving Biden’s ambitious climate goals.
 Biden has pledged to cut greenhouse gas emissions in half by 2030, compared with 2005 levels.
 On Friday, he said “action on climate change and clean energy remains more urgent than ever.″